-As you fulfil the great American tradition of getting resoundingly inebriated while grilling meat slabs this July 4th weekend, I hope you will take a moment to remember courageous patriots like Will Smith, Bill Pullman, and Cousin Eddie (Randy Quaid), who bravely told alien invaders a quarter century ago: “Up yours!”
+Beloved readers, as you fulfill the great American tradition of getting resoundingly inebriated while grilling meat slabs this July 4th weekend, I hope you will take a moment to remember courageous patriots like Will Smith, Bill Pullman, and Cousin Eddie (Randy Quaid), who bravely told alien invaders a quarter-century ago: “Up yours!”

 That’s right: This month marks the 25th anniversary of Independence Day a movie about how a Marine F/A-18 Hornet pilot brought down interstellar aircraft through good Ol’ fashion American bravado – and a little help from Jeff Goldblum, who cleverly used a dialup AOL connection to pull off the greatest spam attack of all time!

 (Author’s note: When the movie came out, I had just spent a year in Germany, where the concept of war is synonymous with murder, ruin, and fiery destruction.
 But even I swelled with pride when Pullman, as a fighter-ace turned president, proclaimed: “Today, we celebrate our Independence Day!”
 Cue salute.)

 Of course, it was an entirely different world in 1996: Cell phones were used for talking; Hong Kong was still British; Saddam Hussein had been defeated and would never threaten the world again; and a company called Starbucks had just introduced the Mocha Frappuccino to promote diabetes.